Cry Freedom: Critical response

 Mark Salisbury of Time Out wrote of the lead acting to be "excellent" and the crowd scenes "astonishing", while equally observing how the climax was "truly nerve-wracking".
 He called it "an implacable work of authority and compassion, Cry Freedom is political cinema at its best."
 James Sanford, however, writing for the Kalamazoo Gazette, did not appreciate the film's qualities, calling it "a Hollywood whitewashing of a potentially explosive story."
 Rating the film with 3 Stars, critic Leonard Maltin wrote that the film was a "sweeping and compassionate film".
 He did, however, note that the film "loses momentum as it spends too much time on Kline and his family's escape from South Africa".
 But in positive followup, he pointed out that it "cannily injects flashbacks of Biko to steer it back on course."

 John Simon of the National Review called Cry Freedom "grandiosely inept".

 In 2013, the movie was one of several discussed by David Sirota in Salon in an article concerning white saviour narratives in film.

 Accolades

-The film is recognised by the American Film Institute in these lists: